-External DACs plug in via USB or S/PDIF (could be copper cable or fibre-optic).
+External DACs plug in via USB or S/PDIF (could be copper cable or fiber-optic).
 This way, digital audio signals are transferred to the external DAC.

 That means that the audio signal has spent no time inside the case as an analog signal.
 As such, there is little risk of noise being picked up within the signal.